ivorydaae/SHDM2/README.md

 # Syllabus

 This version of the syllabus has been slightly reviewed and adapted to be 100% online.
-It might differ from the version you access too previously and provided by your school.
+It might differ from the version provided by your school.

 ## Introduction

-During this class, students will learn how to build a predictive model using Dataiku DSS, a collaborative Data Science platform.
+During this course, students will learn how to build a predictive model using Dataiku DSS, a collaborative Data Science platform.

 While learning how to use the platform, students will be exposed to typical company use cases, falling into the Enterprise AI field.